Aameer/aameer.github.io/_posts/2016-03-31-celery-an-asynchronous-task-queue-job-queue.markdown

 Add `djcelery` to `INSTALLED_APPS`.
 `python manage.py migrate djcelery`

-inside the mysite/celery.py add some code for initializing celery (link to celery.py) Also add in mysite/__init__ some code (link to init)
+inside the mysite/celery.py add some code for initializing celery check file [here](https://github.com/Aameer/celerydemo/blob/master/mysite/celery.py)
+Also add in mysite/__init__ some code details [here](https://github.com/Aameer/celerydemo/blob/master/mysite/__init__.py)

 plus then we can have a demoapp whcih will have tasks.py file from where we can add tasks and import and call delay on them.